ValorZard/awesome-zig-gamedev/README.md

 twitter: <https://twitter.com/slimsag>
 github: <https://github.com/hexops/mach>
 - Mach engine is still very early stages though it's improving rapidly.
+- Is planning to be a similar project like Bevy is for the Rust gamedev ecosystem

 There's also https://github.com/MasterQ32/zero-graphics (from @xq#5894 on Discord)
 - zero-graphics is best at cross-platform 2D / light 3D stuff.